kyverno/website/content/en/blog/general/jmespath/index.md

 11. **Time_utc:** The `time_utc()` filter takes in a time in RFC 3339 format with a time offset and presents the same time in UTC/Zulu.
 It can be used in pair with `time_parse()` to convert it to UTC.

 ## How to use it?

-An in-depth guide on how to use JMESPath filters in kyverno is present in the [Kyverno's JMESPath docs](https://main.kyverno.io/docs/writing-policies/jmespath/).
+An in-depth guide on how to use JMESPath filters in kyverno is present in the [Kyverno's JMESPath docs](/docs/writing-policies/jmespath/).

 ## Summary

 JMESPath is a powerful and robust tool for selecting, extracting and manipulating time in JSON.
-With the addition of the new time based filters, we have extended the capabilitites of JMES filters in kyverno and have opened new usecases.
+With the addition of the new time based filters, we have extended the capabilities of JMES filters in kyverno and have opened new usecases.